The Case for Teaching Entrepreneurship Like We Teach Science

 A study confirms the value of teaching entrepreneurship in secondary school, and argues that entrepreneurship should be taught widely, not reserved for future business majors.

 Your first idea doesn’t matter.
-What’s important is being able to reevaluate when circumstances change and to see your skills as building blocks rather than remnants of a past venture.
+What’s important is being able to reevaluate when circumstances change.

 Supported by the Richard M Schulze Family Foundation